 You must be qualified to operate a maritime coast station.

-The Radiocommunications (Interpretation) Determination 2015 defines the various options for maritime coast licences.
+The Radiocommunications (Interpretation) Determination 2015 defines the various types of maritime coast stations.

 What you cannot do under this licence

-We do not allow marine equipment in private residences, such as caravan parks.
+We do not allow maritime stations to be operated under this licence from private residences, including caravan parks.